BrandonW24/Massive-Loop-CSharp-Car/README.md

 - `currentDriver` cleared

 ---
+## setup-instructions

-## Setup Instructions (If You want to only use the script and use a different, custom car)
+# If You want to only use the script with a different, custom car

 1. Add **`CarDriver_CSharp.cs`** to your vehicle GameObject.
 2. Assign the following fields in the Inspector: